-The JICA Partnership Program (JPP) is a grass-root technical cooperation program implemented by JICA to contribute to the social and economic development of developing countries at the grass-roots level in collaboration with "Partners in Japan," such as Japanese NGOs, Japanese local governments, Japanese universities, and public corporations, to utilize their accumulated knowledge and experience in assistance activities with the objective of bringing direct benefits to the local people of developing countries.
+JICA Partnership Program (JPP) is the grass-root technical cooperation program implemented by JICA to contribute to both social and economic development of developing countries at the grass-root level in collaboration with "Partners in Japan," such as Japanese NGOs, Japanese local governments, Japanese universities, and public corporations.
+Under JPP, accumulated knowledge and experience of these Partners in Japan will be utilized in support activities, to bring direct benefit to local people of developing countries.

-Since 2002, JICA Vietnam has implemented 113 projects (as of June 2017) for the purpose of improvement of water supply and drainage system, strengthening of disaster prevention capability, rural development, supporting health care, establishing environmental management system, training for supporting industries, etc.
+Since 2002, JICA Vietnam has implemented 123 projects (as of April 2018) to improve water supply and drainage system, strengthen disaster prevention capability, establish environmental management system, support rural development, health care, human resource development in supporting industries, etc.